-In this scenario the credit spreads on mortgage loans, other loans and bonds, other than government bonds, increase (decrease) by 0.5%.
-The increase in credit spreads results in a lower value of the mortgage and corporate bond and loan portfolios.
-However, the VA, as determined by EIOPA, increases as well.
-The latter will lead to a significantly lower value of the technical provisions, which entirely offsets the negative impact from lower asset values, and therefore the Own Funds will increase.
-This mismatch is considered the basis risk on spread movements.
-The SCR will decrease as the exposure decreases due to higher spreads.
+In this scenario, the credit spreads on mortgage loans, other loans and bonds excluding government bonds, increase (decrease) by 0.5%-point.
+The increase in credit spreads results in a lower value of the mortgages, corporate bond and loan portfolios.
+The SCR will decrease as the exposure decreased due to higher spreads.

-The net impact of higher Own Funds and lower SCR leads to an increase in the Solvency ratio by 8% points.

-In a scenario in which credit spreads decrease by 0.5%, the opposite impact can be observed.
+The net impact of higher own funds and lower SCR leads to a decrease in the Solvency ratio by 10%-points.
+In a scenario where credit spreads decrease by 0.5%-point, an opposite impact can be observed.

 Scenario Change to Solvency ratio in Senario

-Credit Spreads-Non-Gov +0.5% 8%
+Credit Spreads-Non-Gov + 0.5% -/- 10%

-Credit Spreads-Non-Gov -/-0.5% -/- 8%
+Credit Spreads-Non-Gov -/- 0.5% + 9%